fujiwara/cfft/README.md

     show version
 ```

-### Example of initializing CloudFront Functions
+### Example of initializing files for testing CloudFront Functions

-`cfft init` creates a config file and a function file and example event file.
+`cfft init` creates a config file and a function file and an example event file.

 ```
 Usage: cfft init --name=STRING